ALL ABOUT becky

 For me, photographs are all I have left of my mother.

-As a 19-year-old girl from rural Oklahoma, she fell in love with my dad while he was stationed nearby in the military.
-Their love took them across the world—to Greece, where my oldest brother was born—before they settled on the East Coast.
+She passed away when I was 14, after a 13-year battle with brain cancer.
+She was 19 years old — a girl from rural Oklahoma — when she fell in love with my dad while he was stationed nearby in the military.
+Their life together took them across the world before they settled on the East Coast.
 I was their youngest, born a decade after my siblings.

 Inquire Now